mrdexign/use-respo/README.md

 # useRespo

-## a usefull react hook for build responsive web pages
+## a useful react hook for building responsive web pages

 it's fast & it's very easy to use :))